Improve Your Retirement Income With These 3 Top-Ranked Dividend Stocks

 Retirement investing approaches of the past don’t work today.

-In the past, investors going into retirement could invest in bonds and count on attractive yields to produce steady, reliable income streams to fund a predictable retirement.
-10-year Treasury bond rates in the late 1990s hovered around 6.50%, whereas the current rate is much lower.
+Years ago, investors at or close to retirement could put money into fixed-income assets and depend on appealing yields to generate consistent, solid pay streams to fund a comfortable retirement.
+10-year Treasury bond rates in the late 1990s floated around 6.50%, but unfortunately, those days of being able to exclusively rely on Treasury yields to fund retirement income are over.

 The effect of this drop in rates is substantial: over 20 years, the change in yield for a $1 million investment in 10-year Treasuries is over $1 million.